jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/loops-and-functions/intro.md

 * repeat loop

 ## Concept: Motion with loops

 ## Student Task 1: Move to the upper left corner, and move faster

 ### ~hint

-This task is intentionally tedious - it's likely a good idea to cut them off early after having them start on it, as it doesn't take long to recognize how much is involved in making a relatively small change in the current code.
+This task is intentionally tedious - it's O.K. to cut them off early after having them start on it, as it doesn't take long to recognize how much is involved in making a relatively small change in the current code.

 ### ~